zastrowm/FTC_EngineeringNotebook/Docs/readme.md

 ## Configuration: `Theme`

 This section contains one or more `CategoryColor` elements, each of which defines a color (in hex format) to use for each of the categories along the right of the entry.

+### Page Colors

+This section also contains two properties for controlling the primary and secondary colors used when printing the page.
+The primary color is specified with the `PrimaryColor` element, while the secondary color is specified in the `PrimaryColor`, both in hex format.

+The primary color is used for the:

+- Top of the page header, Top of of the page footer
+- Tasks Accomplished
+- Next Task boxes
+- Selected Categories and Selected Steps

+The secondary color is used for:

+- The bottom of the page header, the bottom of the page footer
+- Unselected steps

+# Header Image

+Place a 192x286 image, named `image.png` next to the executable and this image will be used in the header when printing the page.